fastai/course20/docs/deployment_seeme_ai.md

 ## Support / Feedback

-Check out the [docs](https://docs.seeme.ai) for more details, managing datasets, and/or other supported applications.
+Check out the [docs](https://docs.seeme.ai) for more details, managing models and datasets, and/or other supported applications.

 For feedback, questions or problems, just send an email to [support@seeme.ai](mailto:support@seeme.ai).